rudderlabs/rudderstack-docs/destinations/userlist.md

 });
 ```

+{% hint style="info" %}
-Track calls will be sent to Userlist as a new event.
+Note that every `track` call will be sent to Userlist as a new event.
 You may send additional properties to describe the event in more detail.
 Both the event name and additional properties will be stored with the event and normalized to snake case (`project_created` and `project_name`) automatically within Userlist.
+{% endhint %}

-To track an event in the context of a group (company), please specify the `groupId` in the `context`.
+To track an event in the context of a group (company), you need to specify the `groupId` in the `context`, as shown:

 ```javascript
 rudderanalytics.track("Project created", {